Jump to main content

 Take Five

-Inaugurated in 2005, the programme welcomes eight of the finest young composers from across the United Kingdom’s jazz and improvised music worlds each year and offers them mentorship, collaborations, performance opportunities, and funding – serving as a pivotal moment in their careers and has frequently led to wider recognition, touring, record deals, and more.
+Since it’s first edition in 2005 the programme has welcomed eight of the finest young composers from across the United Kingdom’s jazz and improvised music worlds each year and offers them mentorship, collaborations and performance opportunities – serving as a pivotal moment in their careers and has frequently led to wider recognition, touring, record deals, and more.

-Following the residency, the artists continue to receive tailored mentorship from members of Serious’ experienced staff as well as receiving funding towards further mentorship from other music industry professionals.
-Serious also provides the artists with performance opportunities at the EFG London Jazz Festival and elsewhere – in particular as part of a “Take Five Showcase” which will be launched at the 2020 edition of the festival.
+Following the residency, the artists continue to receive tailored advice from members of Serious’ team alongside being paired with a music industry or artistic mentor.
+Serious also provides the artists with performance opportunities at the EFG London Jazz Festival and elsewhere – in particular as part of a “Take Five Showcase” which launched at the 2020 edition of the festival

 Take Five covered all those areas of the business that are usually passed down in a shadowy, vague, oral way, from musician to musician.
 But by getting the information directly from people obviously at the top of their fields, it meant that each area was thoroughly explored.
 Having heard it straight from the horse’s mouth, I came away feeling like I know what the whole deal is.